zielinsm/Travelly/README.md

 ### Development

-If you desire to make changes to the project, use Gulp in development mode.
-It includes processing of HTML, CSS and JS files with a Browsersync server for hot-reloading.
+If you want to make changes to the project, use Gulp in development mode.
+Live processing of HTML, CSS and JS files with a Browsersync server for hot-reloading are included.

 Inside of the project's folder use this command: